Parallelize Single-Site Dynamics up to Dobrushin Criterion: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-We give a simple and generic parallel algorithm for faithful simulation of single-site dynamics.
-Assume an asymptotic variant of $\ell_p$-Dobrushin's condition.
-The algorithm parallelizes single-site dynamics with linear in $n$ speedup, where $n$ is the number of sites.
+In this work, we present a generic parallel algorithm for faithful simulation of single-site dynamics.
+Assuming a substantially weakened asymptotic variant of $\ell_p$-Dobrushin's condition, our algorithm achieves linear speedup in $n$ when parallelizing single-site dynamics across $n$ sites.
+If the strict $\ell_p$-Dobrushin's condition is assumed for Boolean random variables, the parallelization achieves an exponential speedup.

-The asymptotic Dobrushin's condition is fairly generous.
-It basically asks that the discrepancy in the system does not propagate at a super-exponential rate.
-To see how humble this is, recall that to obtain fast mixing we usually expect the discrepancy to decay.
+The asymptotic Dobrushin's condition required for linear speedup is relatively easy to satisfy.
+It essentially requires that the discrepancy in the system does not propagate at a super-exponential rate, which is quite modest compared to the usual requirement for fast mixing, where discrepancy should decay.

-Under this mild condition, our parallel simulation algorithm transforms single-site dynamics with optimal $O(n \log n)$ mixing time to \RNC{} algorithms for sampling, as long as the marginal distributions for single-site updates are \RNC{}-computable.
-With non-adaptive simulated annealing, this also gives \RNC{} algorithms for approximately computing the partition functions.
+Under this mild condition, our parallel simulation algorithm can convert single-site dynamics with near-linear mixing time into \RNC{} algorithms for sampling, provided the marginal distributions for single-site updates are \RNC{}-computable.
+Additionally, through non-adaptive simulated annealing, we can also obtain \RNC{} algorithms for approximate counting.

-In the heart of our algorithm, there is a universal coupling protocol, which universally couples all distributions over the same finite sample space.
-For every pair of distributions, simultaneously it provides a coupling between them that performs twice the optimal coupling tailored for that pair, in terms of discrepancy.
-More applications of this randomization approach will be interesting.